Every school of thought and government has failed in this city — but I love it nonetheless.

 How did they make the best RPG ever?
 How did they overcome the curse of collaborative fiction (how many of these books are worth a damn)?

-Well, spending 18 years on it must’ve helped.
+Insane amounts of work!
 Returning to the opening Reynolds line, I also wanna say that their post-marxism is a long difficult ladder letting them into virgin areas of game narrative and ofc it provided a rich layer of historical tragedy over everything else in the game.
 The truth or practicality of a theory isn’t the main thing, when you’re making art.
 This is the latent function of critical theory: making people make interesting art, by removing certain preconceptions and instilling new ones.
 So, an elevating false framework.

 It’s melancholy but not self-pitying and not life-denying.
 7 It’s cynical but not sneering and not unkind.
 The grail.